List of awards and nominations received by Michael Jackson

 Michael Jackson (1958-2009) was an American singer.
 He debuted on the professional music scene at the age of 5, as a member of the Jackson 5, and began a solo career in 1971 while still a member of the group in subsequent years.
-Referred to as the "King of Pop", Michael Jackson is often considered to be the greatest entertainer of all time and one of the most influential figures of the 20th century.
+Referred to as the "King of Pop", Jackson is often considered the greatest entertainer of all time and one of the most influential figures of the 20th century.

 Jackson's career was rewarded with 13 Grammy Awards, as well as the Grammy Legend Award and Grammy Lifetime Achievement Award; 6 Brit Awards, 40 Billboard Music Awards (before and after 1990) and 26 American Music Awards.
 He currently holds 26 Guinness World Records out of a total of 36 records set in his lifetime, The organization also recognized Jackson as the world's most successful entertainer in 2006.
 He is a member of the Rock and Roll Hall of Fame, becoming one of only a few artists to be inducted twice (he was inducted in 1997 as a member of the Jackson 5 and again as a solo artist in 2001).
 Jackson was also inducted into the National Museum of Dance and Hall of Fame, making him the first and currently, only recording artist to be inducted.
 He was also inducted into the Songwriters Hall of Fame.
 Jackson was also inducted in 2014 into the Rhythm & Blues Hall of Fame along with his father Joe Jackson.

 In 1984, Jackson was approached to donate "Beat It" as backing music for a commercial on drunk driving.
 Jackson agreed and it was arranged for the singer to be awarded with an honor from the president of the United States, Ronald Reagan.
 In April 1990, Jackson returned to the White House to be recognized as "Artist of the Decade" by President George H. W. Bush.
 Two years later, on May 1, 1992, President Bush presented Jackson with an award acknowledging him as "a point of light ambassador".
 Jackson received the award in recognition for his efforts in inviting disadvantaged children to his Neverland Ranch.
 Jackson was the only entertainer to receive the award.
 He has two Primetime Emmy Award nominations in 1983 and 1990.
 In 2000, Jackson was honored as the Artist of the Millennium at the world music awards and credited as the best selling solo artist of all time.